yoshuawuyts/newspeak/README.md

 [![NPM version][npm-image]][npm-url] [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 This package is inspired by [Mozilla's L20n](http://l20n.org/) project.
-The L20n project aims to provide natural language support for _all_ languages.
+In Mozilla's words:

+> L20n allows localizers to put small bits of logic into localization resources
+> to codify the grammar of the language.

 This includes different forms for plurals, gender and conjugation.
-So that means you can now properly support Slavic languages.
+Supporting languages such as Polish should become much easier.

-This package is different from the Mozilla project in that the syntax is just JavaScript.
+Newspeak is diferrent in that the syntax is just JavaScript.
 A basic understanding of JS should be sufficient to get started.
 Not only has this the advantage of being easy, it's also very fast.

 ## Installation
 ```bash